How to Create Training Videos for Employees (2022)

 5. Interactive videos

 Interactive videos allow learners to lead their storylines and learn through an involved experience.
-These videos are made by the addition of immersive interactive elements such as images, elaborating text, links, quizzes, etc.
+These videos are made by the addition of immersive interactive elements such as images, elaborating text, links, quizzes, etc, and are stored in a corporate learning management system (LMS) or an online course provider such as Coursera or LinkedIn Learning.

-How to Create Employee Training Videos in 2021
+How to Create Training Videos for Your Employees

 While creating video content can be intimidating, you can use the following steps to guide you on your video creation journey.